bobbyjameswilliams/Text-Processing-Assignment-1-Scrubbed/README.md

 # com3110-assignment-1
-Unfortunately, due to the universities licencing agreement, the corpus needed for this to work is not included.
+Unfortunately, due to the Universities licensing agreement, the corpus needed for this to work is not included.